The Fastest Way To Train A GSD

-Because so many behavioral issues arise out of sheer boredom, it is critical that you provided a variety of activities — and plenty of human interaction — to keep your GSD mentally engaged.
+Many behavioral issues arise out of sheer boredom, so its critical that you provided a variety of activities to keep your GSD mentally engaged.

-A bored German shepherd will be so busy trying to play, bark, annoy, and get your attention that training sessions will be nothing short of infuriating for both of you.
+A bored German shepherd will be so busy trying to play, bark, and get your attention that training sessions won’t work well.
 Bored puppies don’t train well.

 Training as play can be very engaging.
 Teaching your pet to catch a frisbee can lead to hours of insane fun for the both of you.

-German shepherds are not naturally aggressive, and when you meet an aggressive German shepherd, it typically means the it has experienced unhappy upbringing.
+German shepherds are not naturally aggressive.
+When you meet an aggressive GSD, it typically means it has experienced unhappy upbringing.

-Secondly, it is key that you do not hit or yell at your puppy.
-German shepherds that are abused as young dogs tend to imprint with more aggressive behavior as adults.
+German shepherds that are abused as young dogs tend to imprint with aggressive behavior as adults.

 Use Structured Obedience Training As A Mental Exercise